Inzhenerka/docs.getdbt.tech/website/docs/guides/dbt-python-bigframes.md

 ## Introduction

-This guide will help you set up dbt Core to be used with BigQuery Dataframes (Bigframes).
+This guide will help you set up dbt to be used with BigQuery Dataframes (Bigframes).

 In addition to the existing dataproc/pyspark based submission methods for executing python models, you can now use the bigframes submission method to execute pandas and scikit- learn code at scale on the BigQuery SQL engine.